Bungalow

-A bungalow is a small house or cottage that is either single-story or has a second story built into a sloping roof (usually with dormer windows), and may be surrounded by wide verandas.
+A bungalow is a small house or cottage that is typically single- or one-and-a-half-storey.
+If a smaller upper storey exists, then it is frequently set in the roof and windows that come out from the roof.
+It may be surrounded by wide verandas.

 The first house in England that was classified as a bungalow was built in 1869.
-In America it was initially used as a vacation architecture, and was most popular between 1900 and 1918, especially with the Arts and Crafts movement.
+In the United States, it was initially used as a vacation architecture, and was most popular between 1900 and 1918, especially with the Arts and Crafts movement.

-The term bungalow is derived from the word bangla and used elliptically to mean "a house in the Bengal style."
+The term bungalow is derived from the word bangla and used elliptically to mean "a house in the Bengal style".

 Design considerations

-Bungalows are very convenient for the homeowner in that all living areas are on a single-story and there are no stairs between living areas.
-A bungalow is well suited to persons with impaired mobility, such as the elderly or those in wheelchairs.
+Bungalows are very convenient for the homeowner in that all living areas are on a single storey and there are no stairs between living areas.
+A bungalow is well-suited to persons with impaired mobility, such as the elderly or those using wheelchairs.

-Neighborhoods of only bungalows offer more privacy than similar neighborhoods with two-story houses.
-As bungalows are one or one and a half stories, strategically planted trees and shrubs are usually sufficient to block the view of neighbors.
-With two-story houses, the extra height requires much taller trees to accomplish the same, and it may not be practical to place such tall trees close to the building to obscure the view from the second floor of the next door neighbor.
+Neighbourhoods of only bungalows offer more privacy than similar neighbourhoods with two-storey houses.
+As bungalows are one or one and a half storeys, strategically planted trees and shrubs are usually sufficient to block the view of neighbours.
+With two-storey houses, the extra height requires much taller trees to accomplish the same, and it may not be practical to place such tall trees close to the building.
 Bungalows provide cost-effective residences.
-On the other hand, even closely spaced bungalows make for quite low-density neighborhoods, contributing to urban sprawl.
-In Australia, bungalows have broad verandas to shade the interior from intense sun.
-But as a result they are often excessively dark inside, requiring artificial light even in daytime.
+On the other hand, even closely spaced bungalows make for quite low-density neighbourhoods, contributing to urban sprawl.
+In Australia, bungalows have broad verandas to shade the interior from intense sun, but as a result, they are often excessively dark inside, requiring artificial light even in daytime.

 Cost and space considerations

-On a per unit area basis (e.g. per square meter or per square foot), bungalows are more expensive to construct than two-story houses, because the same foundation and roof is required for a smaller living area.
+On a per-area basis, bungalows are more expensive to construct than two-storey houses, because the same foundation and roof is required for a smaller living area.

-Although the 'footprint' of a bungalow is often a simple rectangle, any foundation is theoretically possible.
+Although the "footprint" of a bungalow is often a simple rectangle, any foundation is theoretically possible.
 For bungalows with brick walls, the windows are often positioned high, and are close to the roof.
 This architectural technique avoids the need for special arches or lintels to support the brick wall above the windows.
-However, in two-story houses, there is no choice but to continue the brick wall above the window.
+However, in two-storey houses, there is no choice but to continue the brick wall above the window.